 If you feel like exploring the grounds a little, whilst staying close to the coolness of the house and swimming pool, why not grab some paper and a pencil or paints and wander beneath the shade of the oak trees on our nature trail?
 There are superb views of the gorge to be enjoyed from our look-out points, where you are surrounded by the sounds of the birds.

-After 1:30pm you can drive into Ronda across the impressive 18th century bridge and perhaps do a little sight-seeing, wandering under the cooling shade of the tree-lined parks above the cliffs of the town, and then enjoy a lazy lunch at any of the hundreds of restaurants, cafés and bars.
+When you are ready to venture out you can drive into Ronda across the impressive 18th century bridge and perhaps do a little sight-seeing, wandering under the cooling shade of the tree-lined parks above the cliffs of the town, and then enjoy a lazy lunch at any of the hundreds of restaurants, cafés and bars.
 For our personal recommendations, take a peek at other articles in our blog.

 Alternatively, take a drive through the stunning Serrania de Ronda mountain range to visit the pueblos blancos (white villages) that have natural swimming holes, rivers or public pools.
 There's the fairy-tale-like Zahara de la Sierra perched on its rocky outcrop, its houses, bars and restaurants cascading down the mountainside to the water reservoir.
 Arrive early to avoid the heat and we highly recommend having lunch at Meson Oñate.
 They have a shaded terrace with spectacular view of the reservoir and quality food to match.
 It's such a good restaurant, it's best to make a reservation in advance by calling them on +34 653 368 108.